Aurlandsdalen

-Aurlandsdalen (or the Aurlandsdal) is a glacially-formed Norwegian valley that is about 40 km in length (Geiteryggen-Vassbygdi).
+Aurlandsdalen is a glacially-formed Norwegian valley that is about 40 km in length (Geiteryggen-Vassbygdi).
 The valley is situated in Aurland Municipality in Vestland county, to the south of the Sognefjorden.
 One of the best-known tourist tracks in Norway follows the valley from Geiteryggen just across the border of Hol Municipality and north east to Aurlandsvangen at the Aurlandsfjorden in Sogn.
 The valley narrows and becomes a tight, dramatic Western Norway valley.
 It combines glacially carved valleys with diverse plant species, and a number of cultural monuments in the form of old farms and mountain dairy farms (regionally called "støl"s) to form a recognized tourist attraction.
 The richness in plant species is due to both the soil, rich in minerals formed from phyllite in the rocks and cultural influence through the centuries.

 The upper part of the river running through the valley is called Stemberdøla; in the lower part it is called Aurlandselvi.
 The route from Aurland to Hol has been the shortest connection between western and eastern Norway since prehistoric times.
 Thus the valley has been an important connection line for commercial journeys and cattle drives through and along the valley and over the surrounding mountain highlands.